OFGEM raise UK energy price cap by 10%, average UK household to pay £149 more for energy

-The average home currently pays energy bills of £1,568 a year, but this will increase to £1,717 from 1 October with higher gas and electricity prices.
-From October the average electricity unit rate will increase to 24.5p per kWh from 22.36p per kilowatt-hour.
-Gas will rise to 6.24p per unit from 5.48p.
+The previous energy price cap of £1,568 increased to £1,717 on 1st October.
+Electricity increased to 24.5p per kWh from 22.36p per kilowatt-hour.
+Gas increased to 6.24p per unit from 5.48p.

 Poorly insulated homes will see much bigger increases in energy costs